tonykhbo/apple-doc-beta-mcp/README.md

 1. Restart your AI assistant
 2. Try: "List available Apple technologies"
 3. You should see 4 new tools available
+4. The server will automatically notify you if updates are available on startup

 ## 🎯 How to Use